 Devein & wash under cold running water, then drain well on paper towels.

-Melt butter in 13 x 9 x 2-inch baking pan in the oven.
+Melt butter in a 13 x 9 x 2-inch baking pan in the oven.

 Once melted, add the salt, garlic, 1/2 the shrimp broth, and 1/2 the chopped parsley; mix well.